brcdev-minecraft/shopgui-api/README.md

 This repository provides an open source library containing basic API for [ShopGUI+](https://www.spigotmc.org/resources/shopgui-1-7-1-14.6515/) spigot plugin.

+## How to use
+1. Add Maven/Gradle dependency to your project (code snippets are available in the section below)
+2. Add ShopGUI+ to `depend` or `softdepend` section of `plugin.yml` in your plugin project
+3. You can start adding desired implementation to your plugin

+Tips:
+* Registering of spawner provider must be performed at server startup (inside the `onEnable` method of your plugin)
+* You can get ShopGUI+'s main class with `ShopGuiPlusapi#getPlugin` static method
+* The API is still very basic and incomplete - we're open for ideas as well as pull requests

 ## Version compatibility matrix
 When using this API, make sure you use valid version, corresponding to ShopGUI+'s version your plugins is going to be used with.